-The new solution of GEA Westfalia Separator Group for the treatment of ballast water with the aid of ultraviolet radiation, the BallastMaster ultraV, was certified on 19.
+The new solution of GEA Westfalia Separator Group for the treatment and disinfection of ballast water with the aid of ultraviolet radiation, the BallastMaster ultraV, was certified on 19.
 December 2011 in accordance with IMO guidelines and regulations.

 The BallastMaster ultraV ballast water management system is a highly efficient mechanical / physical system solution for treating ballast water including that with a high concentration of organisms and sedimentary particles.
 The two-stage system works with mechanical pre-filtration and subsequent disinfecting of the ballast water by UV-C and ultrasonic radiation without the use or generation of chemicals.

 Initial cleaning by mechanical filtration

 In the first stage, an upstream mechanical filtration system removes all organisms and sedimentary particles larger than 20 microns.
 This reliably prevents sedimentary deposits from accumulating in the ballast water tanks, as well as guaranteeing in the second stage an optimum result for ballast water disinfecting.
 The filter modules are cleaned automatically by vacuum extraction (self-cleaning).